rjmfernandes/kafkaJoin1By1/README.md

 - All the scenarios except last one are easily explained considering just if the events time match within the join window.
 The Z one doesn't join because does not match that window.
-- The last W one is a bit unexpected because it shouldn't join considering it elapsed longer than the grace period accepts.
+- The last W one can sound a bit unexpected because it shouldn't join considering it elapsed longer than the grace period accepts.

 The real cause is the fact that the last left event will be hanging even after the grace period expired until a new event enters into the partition or another event enters that it can do join.
+Basically cause time advances on partition marked by new events time coming in.

 So now we can execute in parallel heartbeat coming from SimpleDummyProducer and execute again.
-No join will happen for W event anymore cause the left only event will be emitted before.
+No join will happen for W event anymore cause the left only event will be emitted before for the STREAMED2 (cause grace period is only 20s) but for the STREAMED (where no grace period is explicitly defined but by default is 24h) the join will still happen.

 ## Payload Time